Sante Kimes: In media

-The 2001 made-for-TV movie, A Most Deadly Family", starred Mary Tyler Moore as Sante, Gabriel Olds as Kenneth Jr. and Jean Stapleton as Silverman.
+The 2001 made-for-TV movie, A Most Deadly Family, starred Mary Tyler Moore as Sante, Gabriel Olds as Kenneth Jr. and Jean Stapleton as Silverman.
 In 2006, another TV movie based on a book about the case, A Little Thing Called Murder, starring Judy Davis and Jonathan Jackson, aired on Lifetime.
 Sante was also featured in a 2009 episode of the television show Dateline and a 2015 episode of Diabolical Women.
-The Kimes' story was recounted on Oxygen's Snapped, in an episode that aired on August 30, 2020.
+Kimes is also the subject of the novel Depraved Indifference by Gary Indiana.